halos-business-support/WordpressQuickInstall/README.md

 # wpquickinstall

+#About
-A tool for installing Apache, MariaDB, PHP and Wordpress on Ubuntu Servers
+Welcome to the Halos Business Support Github Account.
+This repository contains code for installing Apache, MariaDB, PHP and Wordpress on Ubuntu Servers.
+It was originally designed for use on Ubuntu 20.04 LTS on AWS.
+This collection of scripts will do the following.

+1. Install Apache, MariaDB and PHP
+2. Install Wordpress
+3. Setup your apache Vhosts
+4. Install Lets Encrypt Certbot and issue an SSL Certificate.

+##Getting Started

 Start by cloning the repository to your server.